Robo love, a face flashback, the streets of Paris, greenhouse and quirk, drinking with friends, and learning to fly.

 Janine & The Mixtape “Bullets” – missing

 Normally I’d think there’d been no video made for “Bullets” but Nga Taonga has a copy in their archive.
-Ayebro also has a blog post on the video’s release, complete with a dead YouTube link.
+The Ayebro blog had a blog post about the video’s release, complete with a dead YouTube link.
 So Janine’s debut video does exist, just not online anymore.

 Director: Ralph Matthews